Origin of Superman: The New 52

 In August 2011, DC Comics rebooted its continuity and launched a new line of comics after that year's Flashpoint event.
 While the new Superman series portrays Superman's current adventures, Action Comics began its run telling the story of Superman's early days in Metropolis.
 The story reintroduced many Golden Age concepts (Superman fighting political and social corruption, starting out with reduced powers, working at the Daily Star rather than the Daily Planet) and removed several aspects reintroduced in Secret Origin (Clark Kent and Lex Luthor as childhood friends and his career as Superboy, though the Legion of Superheroes still played a part in Clark Kent's childhood).
 The story focuses on a young, social crusading Superman in a makeshift costume (shortly before acquiring the redesigned costume by Jim Lee), fending off the attacks of the Army and their consultant Dr. Lex Luthor, as well as contending with public fear resulting from his sudden appearance and defiance of the authorities.

 Kal-El's escape from Krypton was depicted in Action Comics, vol. 2 #5.
 Krypton had built its society into a paradise.
 As Krypton begins to explode, Jor-El and Lara first consider escaping into the Phantom Zone with their son, but the portal to the zone is shattered by the convicts already there.
 Their last hope is to send Kal-El away in a prototype rocket, guided by Brainiac artificial intelligence to find planets with younger suns and weaker gravity.

 As the ship lands on Earth, the Kents are stuck on the side of the road with a flat tire, lamenting Martha's miscarriage earlier that month.
 They rescue Kal-El from the ship before the government arrives.
 The Kents slip past them by presenting the baby as their own and offering instead the body of a deformed calf as the alien occupant.
-His adoptive parents die in car accident when he is young.
+His adoptive parents die in a car accident when he is young.
 Ultimately, Superman meets and battles the Collector of Worlds, saving the Earth and receiving the public's trust as the world's first Super-Hero.